-Eléonore (Léo) Hamelin is a freelance video journalist and documentary filmmaker based in New York.
+Eléonore (Léo) Hamelin is a journalist and documentary filmmaker based in New York, currently at Brut.

-She has a long-standing relationship with Blue Chalk Media where she works as a Director/Producer.
+She previously worked at Blue Chalk Media as a Director/Producer.

 She has produced series of online short-documentaries for The New York Times, Bloomberg and freelanced with the BBC, TIME, The Guardian, VOX.com, AFP, Arte TV.